 Guerlain no doubt knows how we feel.
 In 2011, Vetiver was moved back into its old bottle.
 But the steel remained.

 The repackaging-equals-reformulation myth

-In 2016, Guerlain changes the look of its masculine line, rendering it uniform with the classic Eau de Toilette bottle and adding coloured faux wood caps that match the exclusive Parisien collection.
-The decision to standardize the masculine packaging could be both a cost-cutting measure as well as a way to adopt the streamlined, minimalist appearance of niche perfumery.
+Guerlain has changed the look of its masculine line, rendering it uniform with the classic Eau de Toilette bottle and adding coloured faux wood caps that match the exclusive Parisien collection.
 It means that only three masculine bottle designs are left in the Guerlain catalogue: the "Habit Rouge" bottle, the L'Homme Idéal bottle, and the Parisien bottle.
 (Mouchoir de Monsieur will still be the only masculine scent sold in the bee spray bottle.)

 There is the widespread notion that a new bottle design means that the juice has been reformulated as well, although in reality repackaging and reformulation are unrelated.
 It seems that our brain wants to see a pattern even where none exists.
 While Guerlain continuously reformulates its existing fragrances as new IFRA restrictions come along, and suppliers stop producing some of their perfume bases, reformulations are not scheduled to coincide with the marketing team’s decision to change bottle or box designs.
 Reformulations are quite costly in terms of man-hours expended, and the job of a marketing team is in fact to reduce costs.